masonicGIT/21-Flask-Boilerplate/README.md

 ## Configuration

-The goal is to keep most of the application's configuration in a single file called ``config.py``.
-The one that is included is basic and yet it covers most of the important stuff.
+Configuration paramaters can be set in ``config.py``.
+Please change the default params if using in a production environment.

-there is a working Gmail account to confirm user email addresses and reset user passwords, although in production you should't include the file if you push to GitHub because people can see it.
+There is a working Gmail account to confirm user email addresses and reset user passwords.
 The same goes for API keys, you should keep them secret.
 You can read more about secret configuration files [here](https://exploreflask.com/configuration.html).

 Read [this](http://flask.pocoo.org/docs/0.10/config/) for information on the possible configuration options.